quotient-im/Quaternion/README.md

 Settings not exposed in UI:

+- `Notification/popup_mode` - a general setting whether Quaternion should distract the user with **popup notifications** and how.
+As Quaternion doesn't support push notifications, a compromise has to be made; if you make use of server side push rules then only the affected room name will be displayed instead of the actual message.
+If you don't, then your global notification rules stored on the server won't be used by Quaternion.
+(Note: color markers on the tray icon are always based on server side push rules.)
+  - `server` enables tray icon pop up when a notification sent by the server.
+  - `client` (default) enables tray icon pop up when Quaternion received a new message (low priority rooms are excluded by default).
+  - `none` suppresses popup notifications entirely (rooms and messages are still hightlighted but the tray icon is muted).
+- `Notification/popup_tweaks` - fine tuning popup notifications with the following flags (many can be specified separated by commas).
+  - `highlight+` enables popup notifications only for highlights and private chats.
+  - `lowprio` enables popup notifications for low priority rooms too (when `popup_mode=client`).
+  - `intrusive` activates Quaternion window on highlights (i.e. the application blinking in the task bar, or getting raised, or otherwise demands attention in an environment-specific way).
 - `UI/condense_chat` - set this to 1 to make the timeline rendered tighter,
   eliminating vertical gaps between messages as much as possible.
 - `UI/show_author_avatars` - set this to 1 (or true) to show author avatars in